aws-samples/busy-engineers-encryption-sdk/docs/exercises/5-multi_master_key.rst

 is that it supports methods of encrypting the message to explicitly grant access to holders of different keys.

 One method to grant multiple accesses to an encrypted message is to encrypt a message's data key using multiple KMS CMKs.
 These CMKs can even be CMKs in different AWS accounts or different AWS regions.
-You explicitly configure which CMKs that your application will to use, and in which regions.
+You explicitly configure which CMKs, in which regions, your application will use.

 Use cases for this pattern include cross-region replication for high availability and backup, as well as sharing data between different custodians who control different CMKs.

 For high availability use cases, encrypting the data key with KMS CMKs in different regions allows each region to have independent access to the encrypted data without requiring the other region to be accessible.
-It also allows data to be replicated between regions in its encrypted form without reencrypting it.
+It also allows data to be replicated between regions in its encrypted form without re-encrypting it.

 The multiple CMKs don't have to be in different regions, though.
 Multiple CMKs from different accounts in the same region can be used, for example, to let different parties who own different CMKs independently manage access to the data.